 Corneal Inlays: A Surgical Alternative to Reading Glasses

 As you enter your 40s and 50s, chances are that you will have a little more difficulty reading a book or seeing your phone’s screen up close.
 This is a symptom of a common, age-related eye condition called presbyopia.
 Presbyopia is caused by a stiffening of the eye's lens, which gradually weakens the ability to focus on near objects.
-Until recently, the most common treatment options for presbyopia were eyeglasses, contact lenses or laser vision correction surgery.
+Until recently, the most common treatment options for presbyopia were eyeglasses, contact lenses or laser vision corrective surgery.

 Today, corneal inlays offer an alternative to wearing reading glasses.
 They are implanted in the eye with a minimally-invasive surgical procedure, restoring close-up vision.
 Your ophthalmologist will help you determine whether you are a candidate for a corneal inlay and which type may be your best fit.